 We will complete your child’s general dental care at no cost to you if your child reaches the $1000 benefit limit.

-Note: Specialist treatments such as orthodontic or cosmetic dental work will incur costs.
+Note: Specialist treatments such as orthodontic or cosmetic dental work are not covered under CDBS.

 Can I have an interpreter?